iml130/lotlan-scheduler/docs/tutorials/cli.md

     main()
 ```

 Notice the test flag.
-If it is set to true the *Schedular* will generate simple uuids for the *TransportOrders* in a *Materialflow* (will count from 0)
+If it is set to true the *Scheduler* will generate simple uuids for the *TransportOrders* in a *Materialflow* (will count from 0)
 Otherwise a real uuid is generated (you can see it in the output when callback is called)